 Sun Tzu urges diplomacy at all costs to avoid conflict.
 His reasoning for this is if you do have to go to war, it should be swift and merciless, with all available power committed to winning.
 A quick bloodbath incurs less casualties and achieves better success than a long, drawn out war.
 (He also recommends using espionage and other asymmetrical means to hasten the end of the war.)

 This tends to be the defining rule of many forms of martial arts.
 Students are trained first and foremost to avoid a fight if at all possible.
 All that kicking, punching and arm-breaking they teach you is just so you can end a fight quickly should it ever becomes inevitable.

 Some mentors even go through the legal details, so that if you really have no choice but to fight, you can still legally claim self-defense.
 Interesting bits of info include: if your assailant comes at you with a knife, and you grab the knife and stab them with it, you'll go to jail; however, if you twist his arm and make him stab himself while he's still holding the knife, all knife damage to him counts as self-inflicted.
 It's important, because at that time there were several stories in the news of people facing trial for defending themselves—mostly jewelry store owners shooting at the burglars.
-The legal line between self-defense and not is fairly thin.
-Protecting your property is pretty much illegal; you're supposed to call the cops and wait for them to show up.
-The extent to which you can defend your property depends in large part on where you live.
+The extent to which you can defend your property, rather than your life, depends in large part on where you live.
 Look up "Castle Doctrine" for details on the variations of the American version.

 Case in point: Tai Chi.
 It may look graceful and passive, but it's actually an alternate form of martial arts which is honed by constant practicenote The practice is slow.
 The execution is fast and brutal.
 So the next time you see the little old ladies practice it in the park, just keep that in mind...